(Shown above: The same photos face off twice on Coffee Meets Bagel’s Photo Lab. Experiment by Michael Raybman.)

-In case you haven’t heard of Coffee Meets Bagel’s Photo Lab, it’s a photo rating tool inside of the CMB dating app.
+Coffee Meets Bagel’s Photo Lab is a photo rating tool inside of the Coffee Meets Bagel dating app.

 The biggest pro of CMB’s Photo Lab is that it’s in-app — which is convenient if you’re already using Coffee Meets Bagel to date.
 The biggest con of Photo Lab is that it’s not accurate.
 Here’s why:

 If you’re a straight man using Coffee Meets Bagel’s Photo Lab, chances are most of your feedback is coming from other straight men.

 Because you can’t pick the demographic whose opinions matter to you, the opinions you do get ought to be taken with a grain of salt.